Skip to main content

 • Small Estate Affidavit (if estate qualifies under state law)

 POD account beneficiaries can access funds directly by visiting a branch with valid ID and a certified death certificate.
-Joint account holders can transfer sole ownership with a death certificate.
+Joint account holders (JWROS) can transfer sole ownership with a death certificate.
 Trust account successor trustees should notify the bank and provide the death certificate and Certificate of Trust.
 For accounts requiring probate, an estate attorney can help navigate the process.
 For mortgage-related death claims, contact Synovus Mortgage Customer Service at 1-800-803-0803.
 Order several certified copies of the death certificate before beginning the process.

 Mortgage and home lending